Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 Top-Cosmetic-Company-patents

-One of L’OREAL’s recent patents (WO2020154779) is on formulating anhydrous sunscreen (rich in antioxidants) using carnauba wax that protects the formula from oxidation and avoids sensory degradation.
-They also hold a patent on the composition and a non-therapeutic process for the care of keratinous materials.
+One of L’OREAL’s recent patents (WO2020154779) concerns formulating anhydrous sunscreen (rich in antioxidants) using carnauba wax to protect the formula from oxidation and avoid sensory degradation.
+L’ORÉAL also holds a patent on the composition and a non-therapeutic process for caring for keratinous materials.

 Procter & Gamble had some issues with its dry shampoos and conditioners from its Pantene and Herbal Essence (Old Spice) due to the presence of toxic compounds like Benzene.
 The product had to be recalled.
 They’ve pledged to restore more water than is consumed at P&G manufacturing sites in 18 water-stressed areas worldwide by 2030.